 Additionally, beneficiaries should expect less as debts will be paid first before a beneficiary receives any money from an estate.

-For credit cards, be sure you are up to date on your state’s laws, have all the information you need, and contact the credit card companies to let them know the account holder has passed away.
+For credit cards, be sure you are up to date on your state’s laws about credit card debt and death, have all the information you need, and contact the credit card companies to let them know the account holder has passed away.
 You’ll also want to watch for any suspicious activity as you do not want the deceased’s identity stolen.
 Setting up a credit monitoring service early on might be an option as well to help you watch for fraud, stolen identities, and other suspicious activity.
 AmOne can help you find credit monitoring services for free; contact us to learn more.